rubigdata/bigdata-blog-2021-Lavika5/Assignment3.md

 # Introduction to Spark
 Spark is a distributed processing system which is used for working on big data.
 It uses in-memory caching and optimized query execution for fast queries on data of any size.
 Resilient Distributed Datasets are important data structures used in Spark.
 RDD is an immutable distributed collection of elements partitioned across the nodes of the cluster that can be operated on in parallel.
 There are 2 ways of creating RDDs.
 In this assignment parallelize is used.
 This copies the elements of the collection so that they can be computed on in paralell.
+Spark uses lazy evaluation which means that execution does not start until an action is triggered.
+This means that the transformations are lazy and when an operation in RDD is called it does not execute immediately.
+Instead Spark keeps a record of the operations that are called using DAG(explained below).
+This has some advantages as it reduces the number of pass overs on the data increases speed.

+### Advantages of Spark
+- Speed - Spark uses RAM instead of local memory for data storage
+- Dynamic nature - computes in parallel
+- low-latency data processing capability
+- Supports graph analytics and machine learning

+### Disadvantages of Spark
+- cannot automatically optimize code
+- Does not have its own file management system and has to use other platforms like Hadoop
+- Has a large number of small files instead of few large files
+- Does not support multi-user enviornment

 ## Assignment 3a

 ### Why did Spark fire off eight different tasks?
-When an RDD is created, a Directed Acyclic Graph is built and the graph is split into different tasks which are scheduled to execute at different stages.
+When an RDD is created, a Directed Acyclic Graph(DAG) is built and the graph is split into different tasks which are scheduled to execute at different stages.
 So specifying 8 partitions  fires off 8 different tasks.

 ### Counting words
 ```